PoromKamal/React-Lab-CSCC01/README.md

 In this lab you will be building a simple search engine for vehicle manufacturers using React.

-The lab guide is available on Querus.
+The lab guide is available on Querus: https://q.utoronto.ca/courses/372980/files?preview=35726115

 ### Learning Outcomes
 - Components